fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### Initializing the Process Group

-Before any distributed operations, you must initialize the process group.
+Before any distributed operations, initialize the process group.
 This tells PyTorch how processes should communicate.
 The most common backend for GPU training is NCCL (NVIDIA Collective Communications Library).

 Here's the basic initialization pattern: